kmiyashiro/node-bandcamp/readme.md

     console.log(i(result));
 });
 ```

+Most of the methods use the pattern: `module.method('search parameter', callback, optVersionOverride)`

 See [Bandcamp API Documentation](http://bandcamp.com/developer) for details on all the calls and view `test/test.js` for examples for every method.